trueheart78/trueheart78.com/taylor-swift.md

 kept getting asked if she planned to settle down when she turned 30, and she flipped the tables again that they would never ask a man that question.

-When Apple announced a *90 free trial* for their new Music subscription service, they didn’t intend to pay the artists during that time.
+When Apple announced a *90 day free trial* for their new Music subscription service, they didn’t intend to pay the artists during that time.
 [She wrote an open letter to them](https://www.forbes.com/sites/hughmcintyre/2015/06/21/taylor-swifts-letter-to-apple-stern-polite-and-necessary/?sh=5a16b8d5113d), and it opened their eyes and they changed their minds.